AStroCvijo/Power_Consumption_Prediction/README.md

 ## Arguments guide

 ### Training arguments
-`-t or --train` whether you want to train the model
+`-t or --train` specify you want to train the model
 `-e or --epochs` number of epochs in training
 `-lr or --learning_rate` learning rate in training